PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - **Action**: Add 'date of joining' to the users collection.
 - **Details**:
   - Update the schema to include a new field for 'date of joining'.
-  - Ensure existing records are not affected.
+  - Ensure existing records are not affected by making the field optional for them.
 - **Rationale**: To store the 'date of joining' for each student.
 - **Addresses**: Ensures data persistence for the new field.